Common questions about setup, configuration, and usage

 Daily is recommended.
 Set up a time-driven trigger to run every morning at 6-7am.
 This keeps your data fresh without requiring manual runs.

 Reduce the number of days you're pulling data for.
 Start with 14 days, increase if it works.
 Large accounts may need to stay at 7-14 days.
-Also try disabling asset fatigue analysis (RUN_ASSET_FATIGUE_ANALYSIS = false).
+Also try turning off optional reports on the Advanced tab.

 Your SHEET_URL is either wrong, or you don't have edit permissions on that sheet.
 Make sure you own the sheet and the URL is correct.